theworkingcentre/win7-avoid-viruses/15-backups.rst

 Note that Mozy will make it difficult to create a free account unless you use the https://mozy.com/free page.
-Clicking the "Sign up" link will direct you to create a paid account.
+Clicking the "Sign up" link will direct you to create a paid account, so don't do that.
+Instead, click "Get Started".

 You are first prompted to enter your country of residence: